dimmyvi/tigress-sample-implementation/draft-tigress-sample-implementation.md

 - Relay server sends a push notification to Owner’s device via Push Notification Server.

--  Owner device, having received a push notification message,  reads secure content from the mailbox using shareURL with HTTP POST method, passing its unique deviceClaim with the request.
+-  Owner device, having received a push notification message,  reads secure content from the mailbox using shareURL with ReadSecureContentFromMailbox method, passing its unique deviceClaim with the request.
 Owner device decrypts secure content using Secret and extracts KeySigningRequest (ref to CCC specification).

 -  Owner device signs the Friend’s device public key with Owner’s private key and creates a KeyImportRequest (ref to CCC specification).
 Owner device encrypts it with the Secret and uploads to the mailbox with with UpdateMailbox call to Relay server, providing its unique deviceClaim.